Canopy of trees at Wormsloe State Historic Site in Savannah, Georgia.

 Ride a train

 Ride the rails on the Historic SAM Shortline Railroad through southwest Georgia in air-conditioned 1949 vintage cars.
-There are fun and exciting train stops, including at Georgia Veterans State Park at Lake Blackshear, the Telephone Museum, Americus and Plains, the home of President Jimmy Carter.
+There are fun and exciting train stops, including at Georgia Veterans State Park at Lake Blackshear and in Plains, the home of President Jimmy Carter.
 Check the train's schedule for special events like visits from Thomas the Train and Santa!

 Horse at General Coffee State Park